The complete 5x5 strength training guide

 Common mistakes: Rounding your lower back, starting with hips too high or too low, letting the bar drift away from your body.

-Only 1×5 for deadlifts.
+Only 1x5 for deadlifts.
 This isn’t a mistake.
 Deadlifts are uniquely demanding on your central nervous system and spinal erectors.
 One set of five at a challenging weight provides sufficient stimulus without compromising your recovery.

-Starting Weights
+Starting weights

 If you’ve never touched a barbell, start here: